-The science of the varieties (ampelos = Greek vine) is a part of the oenology, According to Greek mythology, the body of the man killed in the hunt spewed out satyrs Ampelos the first grapevine, His companion Dionysos first plant them in a bird's bone.
-As this was too small, in a lion, and finally in a donkey bone.
-So he could take the vine everywhere.
-To distinguish grape varieties was already in the Roman antiquity tried and already Pliny the Elder (23-79 AD) noted that behind different regional names often one and the same grape variety can hide.
-Already from the late Middle Ages are lists of authors with the name of regionally grown grape varieties handed down.
-However, the descriptions are often inaccurate, so that one can only speculate on the actual grape varieties.
+The science about varieties (ampelos = grch.
+Weinstock) is a part of the oenology, According to Greek mythology, the body of the man killed during hunting satyrs Ampelos the first grapevine, His companion Dionysos first planted it in a bird bone.
+When this became too small, in a lion's bone, and finally in a donkey's bone.
+So he could take the vine anywhere.
+Grape varieties were already distinguished in Roman antiquity tried and already Pliny the Elder (23-79 AD) found that the same grape variety can often be hidden behind different regional names.
+Already from the later Middle Ages, lists of authors with the names of regionally grown grape varieties have survived.
+However, the descriptions are often inaccurate, so that one can only speculate about the actual grape varieties.

-After the establishment of the printing press and justification of modern botanical and zoological taxonomy Carl von Linné (1707-1778) also began to develop ampelography for the botanical science of grape varieties.
-The word creation comes from the botanist Philipp Jakob Sachs von Löwenheim (1627-1672), who titled his extensive work on the vine in 1661 with "Ampelographia".
-However, it took around 150 years until this term could prevail as a name for an independent scientific area.
-After him Balthasar created sprinkler (1724-1791) from the Cistercian abbey Maulbronn a three-volume work on viticulture with many hundreds of detailed descriptions of grape varieties.
+After the establishment of book printing and the establishment of modern botanical and zoological taxonomy Carl von Linné (1707-1778) also began to develop ampelography into the botanical science of grape varieties.
+The word creation comes from the botanist Philipp Jakob Sachs from Löwenheim (1627-1672), who titled his extensive work on the vine published in 1661 with "Ampelographia".
+However, it took around 150 years for this term to become the name for an independent scientific area.
+After him Balthasar created sprinkler (1724-1791) from the Cistercian abbey Maulbronn is a three-volume work on viticulture with many hundreds of detailed descriptions of grape varieties.

-Ampelography includes the description of phenotypic and genotypic Characteristics of grape varieties and characterization by differentiating, varietal Characteristics.
-This includes the evaluation of the grape variety characteristics, the description of the cloning diversity, as well as uncovering the descent of historical varieties of unknown origin.
-The Varieties determination takes place due to habitus (external features) and vegetation cyclic Properties like Blossom-.
-Austriebs- or Maturity date, through DNA analysis the descent can be clarified.
-The heyday is in the 19th century.
-Especially in France, Italy, Germany and Austria-Hungary were extensive descriptions of the grape varieties.
-Famous ampelographers in German-speaking countries were, for example, Karl Friedrich Gok (1776-1849), Johann Philipp Bronner (1792-1864), Johann Butcher (1789-1852) or August-Wilhelm Freiherr von Babo (1827-1894), in France Victor Pulliat (1827-1896) and in the United States Thomas Volney Munson (1843-1913).
+Ampelography includes the description of the phenotypic and genotypic Characteristics of the grape varieties and the characterization through differentiating, varietal Characteristics.
+This also includes the evaluation of the viticultural characteristics, the description of the cloning diversity, as well as the detection of the lineage of historical varieties of unknown origin.
+The Varieties determination takes place due to the habitus (external characteristics) and vegetation cyclic Properties like Blossom-.
+Austriebs- or Maturity date, through DNA analysis the lineage can be clarified.
+The heyday was in the 19th century.
+Extensive descriptions of the grape varieties were made, especially in France, Italy, Germany and Austria-Hungary.
+Famous ampelographers in German-speaking countries were, for example, Karl Friedrich Gok (1776-1849), Johann Philipp Bronner (1792-1864), Johann Butcher (1789-1852) or August-Wilhelm Freiherr von Babo (1827-1894), Victor in France Pulliat (1827-1896) and Thomas Volney in the United States Munson (1843-1913).

-The descriptions in the 18th century focused mainly on the aspects of the grapes and berry, according to which the identification was made in the first place.
-This method was still relatively error prone and uncertain.
-But from the 19th century that occurred sheet as an organ for sort differentiation more and more in the foreground.
-By the mid-19th century, the entire morphology The grape varieties (trunk, wood, leaf, shoot tip, grape, berry) meticulously described and used for identification.
-The grape varieties were grouped and classified according to specific characteristics (berry shape, berry color, hairiness of the leaf, shape of the end tooth), numerous regional ones Synonyms enlightened and documented.
-Although Hermann Goethe As early as 1876, it was suggested that ampelometric criteria such as the measured ratio of the length and width of certain leaf structures or the angular sizes between the major nerves were only applied to a large extent in the 20th century.
-Well-known ampelographers of modern times include the Frenchman Pierre Galet (born 1921) and Paul Truel (* 1924), the in Montpellier were active.
+The descriptions in the 18th century mainly focused on the aspects of grapes and berries, which were primarily used for identification.
+This method was still relatively error-prone and uncertain.
+But that started in the 19th century sheet as an organ for sort differentiation increasingly in the foreground.
+By the middle of the 19th century, the entire morphology of the grape varieties (trunk, wood, leaf, shoot tip, grape, berry) are meticulously described and used for identification.
+The grape varieties were divided and classified into groups according to certain characteristics (berry shape, berry color, hair on the leaf, shape of the end tooth), numerous regional ones Synonyms enlightened and documented.
+Although Hermann Goethe Already in 1876, this had suggested that ampelometric criteria such as the measured ratio of length and width of certain leaf structures or the angle sizes between the main nerves were only used to a greater extent in the 20th century.
+Well-known modern ampelographers include the French Pierre Galet (1921-2019) and Paul Truel (* 1924), which in Montpellier were active.
 Both recognized hundreds of grape varieties at first glance.

-Comprehensive databases are VIVC (Vitis International Variety Catalog) and VITIS-VEA of the Julius Kühn Institute, The criteria for describing grape variety characteristics are today in the feature catalogs of international associations OIV and UPOV Are defined.
+Comprehensive databases are VIVC (Vitis International Variety Catalog) and VITIS-VEA des Julius Kühn Institute, The criteria for describing the characteristics of grape varieties are today in the characteristics catalogs of the international associations OIV and UPOV Are defined.
 The most important organs for variety differentiation are the shoot tip, the leaf, the grape and the berry.
-Criteria are color, shape, hairiness of the shoot tip and leaves, size and character of the grapes, as well as shape, color, taste and seed content of the berries.
-With the development of modern laboratory methods is tried, grape varieties also by means of content components (iso-enzymes) and DNA profiles to differentiate and molecular genetics to identify.
-Since 1995, there is the technique of genetic fingerprinting (microsatellite analysis), with which grape varieties can be clearly identified.
+Criteria are color, shape, hair on the shoot tip and leaves, size and character of the grapes, as well as shape, color, taste and seed content of the berries.
+With the development of modern laboratory methods, attempts are made to use grape varieties also with content components (iso-enzymes) and DNA profiles to differentiate and molecular genetics to identify.
+Since 1995 there has been the technique of genetic fingerprinting (microsatellite analysis) with which grape varieties can be clearly recognized.

-All well-known Viticulture Institute The world is looking at grape varieties based on genetic DNA profiles molecular genetics to characterize and define reference profiles However, the final balancing of varietal grape varieties in the various countries is still ongoing.
-The method has now become standardized, making it easier to compare the genetic fingerprints of different workgroups.
-That's why new insights are expected all the time.
-The fact that, despite clear criteria still can lead to identification problems, is related to the protracted over decades of clarifying the paternity of the variety Müller-Thurgau described there.
-See also below grapevine,
+All well-known Viticulture Institute the world are concerned with grape varieties based on the genetic DNA profiles molecular genetics to characterize and define reference profiles The final comparison of the grape varieties available in the different countries is still ongoing.
+The method has now been standardized so that the genetic fingerprints of different working groups can now be compared more easily.
+That is why new insights are constantly to be expected.
+The fact that identification problems can still arise despite clear criteria is due to the lengthy clarification of the paternity of the variety, which takes decades Müller-Thurgau described there.
+See also under grapevine,